DPS Alchemist Lotus 124 Ski

 Here’s a video showing off the DPS Lotus skis.

-After combing through all the positives and negatives, we do recommend the DPS Alchemist Lotus 124 skis – but only to advanced and expert skiers.
+After combing through all the positives and negatives, we highly recommend the DPS Alchemist Lotus 124 skis – but only to advanced and expert skiers.

 For these buyers, the set is stable, playful, lightweight, and work on nearly any type of snow.
 There’s little more you could ask for.